Ellie1341994/qs/README.md

 **Quit Smoking Web Site Project** _started with the intention to help a friend to quit its smoking habit/addiction_ and I suddenly found myself investigating potential ways to motivate and guide him to overcome it.

-I decided to build _this project with that purpose in mind but with an extended utility, reach other people_.
+I decided to build _this project with that purpose in mind but with an extended utility, to reach other people_.

 # Content
 All photos were obtained from https://www.pexels.com/